dojo/docs/dojo/keys.rst

-#format dojo_rst
+.. _dojo/keys:

 Key Constants
 =============

-Dojo provides normalized constants for all the available keys you can press, which is passed in an Event Object when using `dojo.connect <quickstart/events>`_.
+Dojo provides normalized constants for all the available keys you can press, which is passed in an Event Object when using :ref:`dojo.connect <quickstart/events>`.

 Available Keys
 --------------